antmx/JasmineDemo/README.md

 # JasmineDemo
 This repo is a few things:
- - a library, indexedDbSvc, for working with indexedDb
+ - a library, indexedDbSvc, for working with IndexedDB
  - a suite of Jasmine unit tests for indexedDbSvc
  - a page written in Vue.js that demos indexedDbSvc